 This year we will be highlighting cutting edge, topical, research with our Science Spotlights.
 Science Spotlights feature invited speakers who are conducting paradigm shifting research that will help shape new directions in understanding and treating depression and anxiety disorders.

 Saturday, March 30.
-Time: Each session will be 60 minutes long, in the AM.
+Time: Each session will run for 60 minutes in the morning.
 Exact times to be announced soon.

 Computational Psychiatry: Promises and Challenges